The Forex market of the Spanish-speaking countries continues to expand within a regulated financial framework governed by CNMV, CBR, CNBV, and BCRA.

 Spanish and EU regulations strictly prohibit the marketing and distribution of binary options, and since 2023, the CNMV has imposed additional restrictions on CFD advertising, including bans on celebrity endorsements and event sponsorships.

-Which Financial Authority Regulates Forex Brokers in Spain?
+Which Financial Authority Regulates Forex Brokers in the Spanish-speaking area?

 Primary oversight is exercised by the Comisión Nacional del Mercado de Valores (CNMV), a tier-1 financial authority based on TF scores.

-CNMV is the national authority responsible for supervising securities markets, investment firms, and Forex activity under the legal framework of Securities Market Law 24/1988.
+CNMV is the national authority responsible for supervising securities markets, investment firms, and foreign exchange activity under the legal framework of Securities Market Law 24/1988.

 The CNMV functions as an independent public institution under the supervision of the Ministry of Economy and Finance, with governance conducted by a formal board structure that includes executive and advisory committees.